-SC regroups after small groups turn weekend protests violent
+SC cleans up after small group make weekend protests violent

 As people cleaned up for the damage, officials warily planned in case the problems would extend for a third night.
 More protests and rallies over racial injustice following the death of George Floyd, a black man who pleaded for air while in handcuffs as a white officer in Minnesota pressed a knee into his neck last week.

+Richland County Sheriff Leon Lott asked organizers of daily peaceful protests at the Statehouse to reconsider their frequency, at least for a little while.

+“It is getting sabotaged and hijacked.
+You’re not helping anybody’s cause whatsoever.
+Maybe we need to cool it a little bit and see if we can come up with something else,” Lott said Monday.

-Law enforcement also started culling through hundreds if not thousands of videos on social media and sent to them of the protests, looking to find people who attacked police officers or people who shattered windows or stole from stores.
+Law enforcement also started culling through hundreds if not thousands of videos made by reporters, posted on social media and sent to them of the protests, looking to find people who attacked police officers or other people, shattered windows or stole from stores.

-“To those who think they got away with agitating the crowds, know that those who were there peacefully took videos and pictures of you.
-And we’re coming after you,” Richland County Sheriff Leon Lott said.
+“Everybody who threw a rock everybody who burned a car, stole something - vandalism - everybody is going to be held accountable.
+Nobody is getting a free ride,” Lott said.

 Lott sent Richland County deputies to Columbia to help with violent protests both Saturday and Sunday that followed peaceful gatherings at the Statehouse.
 More than 50 people were arrested.
-Several rounds of tear gas and rubber bullets were fired both days and a curfew was issued.
-Two shootings were reported with no injuries.
+Several rounds of tear gas and rubber bullet were fired both days and a curfew was issued.
+Two shooting were reported with no injuries.
 Twelve police officers were hurt with most of the injuries minor, authorities said.

 Several businesses and restaurants in downtown Columbia were damaged.
 It was a similar scene in downtown Charleston with property damage and shattered glass after Saturday and Sunday disturbances.

 Like Columbia, officials in Charleston cracked down on protests more Sunday.
-Charleston reported seven arrests Saturday and 35 on Sunday while taking a harder line.
+Charleston reported seven arrests Saturday and 35 Sunday while taking a harder line.

 “We started out with the intention of arresting people who violated the law.
 That didn’t happen last night and I think that sent the wrong message,” Charleston County Sheriff Al Cannon said Sunday.